kristjank/ark-presentation-ots-2018/PITCHME.md

 ### @fa[osi] Open Source Software(OSS): Wave of the Future
 - Cost reduction
 - Quality improvement
-- Quick time to market
+- Quicker time to market
 - Full ownership and control
 - Drive innovation with rapid-pace
 - No vendor lock-in